CIPHE champions water efficiency

 Did you know that 748 million people - or one in 10 of the world’s population – do not have access to clean water and simply have to use what water they can, including dirty or contaminated streams, rivers or ponds?

-Likewise, are you aware that half of all hospital beds in developing countries are filled with people suffering from disease caused by poor water, sanitation and hygiene?
+Likewise, are you aware that half of all hospital beds in developing countries are filled with people suffering from diseases caused by poor water, sanitation and hygiene?

 These (and other equally scary statistics) have been compiled in a recent water efficiency paper published by the Chartered Institute of Plumbing and Heating Engineering (CIPHE) for the World Plumbing Council (WPC).
 The paper outlines the importance of water efficiency, whereby the focus is on reducing the amount of water required for a particular purpose, thereby restricting waste, but not restricting use.